 Samantha Di Paola

-Samantha received her bachelor’s degree in healthcare management and policy, with a concentration in policy analysis, and a minor in health promotion and disease prevention from the Georgetown University School of Nursing and Health Studies.
+Samantha earned her bachelor’s degree in health care management and policy, concentrating in policy analysis, from the Georgetown University School of Nursing and Health Studies.
 She is currently a currently a Master of Healthcare Administration candidate at New York University Wagner Graduate School of Public Service.